ucb-eecs251b/sp23-labs/lab3/spec.md

 Spice netlist from the former and extracts all the connectivity and transistors from the latter into a different netlist.
 It then applies algorithms to match each transistor and net between the two netlist.
-In a purely digital flow, LVS errors often come from emtal shorts or opens due to congestion, bad power grids, or other issues that can be solved by tweaking P&R. Often, it pays off to be LVS "clean" very early in the VLSI flow iteration cycle before tackling DRC.
+In a purely digital flow, LVS errors often come from metal shorts or opens due to congestion, bad power grids, or other issues that can be solved by tweaking P&R. Often, it pays off to be LVS "clean" very early in the VLSI flow iteration cycle before tackling DRC.